-Fall, 2-3 credits
+Spring, 2-3 credits

+Readings and other research based on a corpus of works suited to the research needs and interests of the individual student.
 Student and a designated faculty member plan the syllabus for the course.
 Course may be repeated only once.